Biden visits memorial to victims of Texas school shooting

 “There are more Republicans interested in talking about finding a path forward this time than I have ever seen since Sandy Hook,” said Murphy who represented the Newtown area as a congressman at the time of the Sandy Hook shooting.
 “And while, in the end, I may end up being heartbroken, I am at the table in a more significant way right now with Republicans and Democrats than ever before.”

-AP Congressional Correspondent Lisa Mascaro in Washington and AP video journalist Robert Bumsted in Uvalde, Texas, contributed to this report.
+AP Congressional Correspondent Lisa Mascaro and Associated Press writer Darlene Superville in Washington and AP video journalist Robert Bumsted in Uvalde, Texas, contributed to this report.

 More on the school shooting in Uvalde, Texas: https://apnews.com/hub/uvalde-school-shooting